python-openapi/openapi-core/docs/integrations/fastapi.md

 # FastAPI

 This section describes integration with [FastAPI](https://fastapi.tiangolo.com) ASGI framework.

 !!! note

     FastAPI also provides OpenAPI support.
-The main difference is that, unlike FastAPI's code-first approach, OpenAPI-core allows you to laverage your existing specification that alligns with API-First approach.
+The main difference is that, unlike FastAPI's code-first approach, OpenAPI-core allows you to leverage your existing specification that aligns with the API-First approach.
 You can read more about API-first vs. code-first in the [Guide to API-first](https://www.postman.com/api-first/).

 ## Middleware

 FastAPI can be integrated by [middleware](https://fastapi.tiangolo.com/tutorial/middleware/) to apply OpenAPI validation to your entire application.

-Add `FastAPIOpenAPIMiddleware` with OpenAPI object to your `middleware` list.
+Add `FastAPIOpenAPIMiddleware` with the OpenAPI object to your `middleware` list.

 ``` python hl_lines="2 5"
 from fastapi import FastAPI